 STAYING IN LAKE LOUISE

 With endless adventures in every direction, making Lake Louise your basecamp is a great way to explore Banff National Park.
 Those looking to wake up with a lakeside view will love the luxury of the Fairmont Chateau Lake Louise.
 Seconds away from the lake is Deer Lodge - a historic lodge with many amenities, including a rooftop jacuzzi.
 If you’re looking for a cozy Lake Louise getaway, check out Paradise Bungalows - a family-owned operation that offers individual cabins for the full romantic mountain experience.
-The hamlet of Lake Louise also offers several accommodation options, including The Mountaineer Lodge.
+The hamlet of Lake Louise also offers several accommodation options, including The Mountaineer Lodge and Lake Louise Inn.
 Baker Creek Mountain Resort is located just outside Lake Louise and offers a serene cabin-style accommodation.

 DINING IN LAKE LOUISE